ternaris/marv-robotics/CONTRIBUTING.rst

 3. If there is custom code involved, please add a minimal working example based on it to a python package in `<./code>`_.
 We don't need to see your real code, but we cannot help without code.
+This will require a *sign-off*, which is explained below.

 4. Create a ``scanroot`` folder within your site folder and add minimal bags or other files as needed.